2019 Breakthrough Discuss Conference

 ‘Migration of Life in the Universe’

-Humanity is on the verge of finding life elsewhere in the Universe and is approaching the capacity to send life purposefully.
-If life is found elsewhere there will likely be controversy about its origin.
-For example, for any life on another planet or moon, we will want to know if we share a common origin: was this life transferred to or from Earth, or did life arise independently on each world?
-The possibility that life can or might be transported among planets, star systems, and galaxies – often known as panspermia – frames the major questions being explored at Breakthrough Discuss 2019.
+Humanity may well be on the verge of discovering life elsewhere in the Universe.
+We are certainly close to being able to spread life into the solar system.
+If life is found elsewhere, one of the most urgent questions will be its origin.
+We will want to know if we share a common origin: was this life transferred to or from Earth, or did life arise independently on each world?
+The possibility that life can or might be transported among planets, star systems, and galaxies frames the major questions being explored at Breakthrough Discuss 2019.